Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

 The algorithm allows us to read off the bracketed formula by recording the operations as $\circ$ or $\ot$ in the pre--formula.

 \begin{cor} The set of pre--formulas is bijective with respect to the decomposable suspension graphs.
 This yields an isomorphism of non--Sigma FCs. \end{cor}

 \begin{rmk} Substitution for the diagrams leads to substitution for the b/w graphs.
-For this a white vertex is replaced by the b/w graph, minus the input and output black vertices.
-In suspension graph, these vertices are merged with the corresponding black vertex above and vertex below the white vertex.

-In the basic b/w graph, the gluing splits these vertices according to the labelling.
-This depends on the labelling and the combinatorics of the possibilities is, not by chance, that appearing in the compositions of the discretezation of the arc operad \cite{KLP,hoch1,hoch2}. \end{rmk}
+For this, a white vertex is replaced by the b/w graph, minus the input and output black vertices.
+In suspension graphs, these vertices are merged with the corresponding black vertex above and vertex below the white vertex.
+In the basic b/w graph, the gluing splits these vertices according to the labeling.
+This depends on the labeling and the combinatorics of the possibilities is, not by chance, that appearing in the compositions of the discretization of the arc operad \cite{KLP,hoch1,hoch2}. \end{rmk}